What is CRM today?

 - Customer analytics: Surface the right insights at the right time with on-demand CRM reporting and interactive dashboards.
-Predict what customers want, personalise their experiences, and take the right action in the moment.
+Predict what customers want, personalize their experiences, and take the right action in the moment.

 - CRM integrations: Integrate your CRM system with your website, email and calendar platforms, accounting and billing software, customer surveys, document management, and e-signatures – so that you can do everything in one place.

 - Secure, mobile CRM: All of your CRM features should be available to you anytime, anywhere, from any device.
 In addition, your cloud CRM should help you streamline security, data privacy, and GDPR compliance requirements.

 With one database and unified processes, CRM connects all of your customer-facing activities.
 But it also offers specific benefits to each of your teams.